browserengineering/book/book/styles.md

 Since two rules can apply to the same element, rule order matters.
 In CSS, the correct order is called *cascade order*, and it is based on the rule's selector.
 Tag selectors get the lowest priority; class selectors one higher; and id selectors higher still.
+File order is a tie breaker.
 Since we only have tag selectors, our cascade order just counts them:

 ``` {.python}
 class TagSelector: